ritiek/net-mpris/README.md

 ## Setting up D-Bus and net-mpris

-You'll need to go through these steps before you can use net-mpris.
+You'll need to go through a series of steps before you can use net-mpris to do something like above.

 Setting up the environment isn't so trivial.
 You'll need to make these arrangements before a machine can mimic a remote D-Bus session.